d12frosted/elpa-mirror/gnu/denote-readme.txt

   front matter if appropriate.
 It is possible to do the same with multiple files ([Rename multiple files interactively]).

+  It always renames the file where it is located in the file system: it never moves it to another directory.

-  If in Dired, consider `FILE' to be the one at point, else prompt with minibuffer completion for one.
-When called from Lisp, `FILE' is a filesystem path represented as a string.
+  If in Dired, it considers `FILE' to be the one at point, else it prompts with minibuffer completion for one.
+When called from Lisp, `FILE' is a file system path represented as a string.

-  If `FILE' has a Denote-compliant identifier, retain it while updating the `TITLE', `KEYWORDS', and `SIGNATURE' components of the file name.
+  If `FILE' has a Denote-compliant identifier, it retains it while updating components of the file name referenced by the user option `denote-prompts' ([The `denote-prompts' option]).
+By default, these are the `TITLE' and `KEYWORDS'.
+The `SIGNATURE' is another one.
+When called from Lisp, `TITLE' and `SIGNATURE' are strings, while `KEYWORDS' is a list of strings.

-  Else create an identifier based on the following conditions:
+  If there is no identifier, `denote-rename-file' creates an identifier based on the following conditions:

-  1. If optional `ASK-DATE' is non-nil (such as with a prefix argument), prompt for a date and use it to derive the identifier.
+  1. If the `denote-prompts' includes an entry for date prompts, then it prompts for `DATE' and takes its input to produce a new identifier.
+For use in Lisp, `DATE' must conform with `denote-valid-date-p'.

-  2. If optional `ASK-DATE' is nil (this is the case without a prefix argument), use the file attributes to determine the last modified date and format it as an identifier.
+  2. If `DATE' is nil (e.g. when `denote-prompts' does not include a date entry), it uses the file attributes to determine the last modified date of `FILE' and formats it as an identifier.

-  3. As a fallback, derive an identifier from the current time.
+  3. As a fallback, it derives an identifier from the current date and time.

-  4. If the resulting identifier is not unique among the files in the variable `denote-directory', increment it such that it becomes unique.
+  4. At any rate, if the resulting identifier is not unique among the files in the variable `denote-directory', it increments it such that it becomes unique.

-  Add `TITLE' to `FILE'.
-In interactive use, prompt for user input and retrieve the default `TITLE' value from a line starting with a title field in the file’s contents, depending on the given file type ([Front matter]).
-Else, use the file name as a default value at the minibuffer prompt.
-When called from Lisp, `TITLE' is a string.

-  If `TITLE' is nil or an empty string, do not add it to a newly renamed file or remove it from an existing file.

-  Add `SIGNATURE' to `FILE'.
-In interactive use, prompt for `SIGNATURE', using an existing one as the default value at the minibuffer prompt.
-  When called from Lisp, `SIGNATURE' is a string.

-  If `SIGNATURE' is nil or an empty string, do not add it to a newly renamed file or remove it from an existing file.

-  Add `KEYWORDS' to `FILE'.
-In interactive use, prompt for `KEYWORDS'.
-  More than one keyword can be inserted when separated by the `crm-sepator’ (normally a comma).
-When called from Lisp, `KEYWORDS' is a list of strings.

-  If `KEYWORDS' is nil or an empty string, do not add it to a newly renamed file or remove it from an existing file.
+  In interactive use, and assuming `denote-prompts' includes a title entry, the `denote-rename-file' makes the `TITLE' prompt have prefilled text in the minibuffer that consists of the current title of `FILE'.
+The current title is either retrieved from the front matter (such as the `#+title' in Org) or from the file name.

+  The command does the same for the `SIGNATURE' prompt, subject to `denote-prompts', by prefilling the minibuffer with the current signature of `FILE', if any.

+  Same principle for the `KEYWORDS' prompt: it converts the keywords in the file name into a comma-separated string and prefills the minibuffer with it (the `KEYWORDS' prompt accepts more than one keywords, each separated by a comma, else the `crm-separator').

+  For all prompts, the `denote-rename-file' interprets an empty input as an instruction to remove that file name component.
+For example, if a `TITLE' prompt is available and `FILE' is `20240211T093531--some-title__keyword1.org' then it renames `FILE' to `20240211T093531__keyword1.org'.
+If a file name component is present, but there is no entry for it in `denote-prompts', keep it as-is.

+  [ NOTE: Please check with your minibuffer user interface how to
+    provide an empty input.
+The Emacs default setup accepts the empty minibuffer contents as they are, though popular packages like `vertico' use the first available completion candidate instead.
+For `vertico', the user must either move one up to select the prompt and then type `RET' there with empty contents, or use the command `vertico-exit-input' with empty contents.
+That Vertico command is bound to `M-RET' as of this writing on 2024-02-13 08:08 +0200. ]

-  Read the file type extension (like `.txt') from the underlying file and preserve it through the renaming process.
+  When renaming `FILE', the command reads its file type extension (like `.org') and preserves it through the renaming process.
 Files that have no extension are left without one.

-  Renaming only occurs relative to the current directory.
-Files are not moved between directories.

-  As a final step after the `FILE', `TITLE', `KEYWORDS', and `SIGNATURE' are collected, ask for confirmation, showing the difference between old and new file names.

-  Do not ask for confirmation if the `denote-rename-no-confirm' option is set to a non-nil value ([The `denote-rename-no-confirm' option]).
+  As a final step, it asks for confirmation, showing the difference between old and new file names.
+It does not ask for confirmation if the user option `denote-rename-no-confirm' is set to a non-nil value ([The `denote-rename-no-confirm' option]).

-  If the `FILE' has Denote-style front matter for the `TITLE' and `KEYWORDS', ask to rewrite their values in order to reflect the new input (this step always requires confirmation and the underlying buffer is not saved, so consider invoking `diff-buffer-with-file' to double-check the effect).
+  If `FILE' has front matter for `TITLE' and `KEYWORDS', `denote-rename-file' asks to rewrite their values in order to reflect the new input, unless `denote-rename-no-confirm' is non-nil.
+When the `denote-rename-no-confirm' is nil (the default), the underlying buffer is not saved, giving the user the change to invoking `diff-buffer-with-file' to double-check the effect.
 The rewrite of the `TITLE' and `KEYWORDS' in the front matter should not affect the rest of the front matter.

-  If the file does not have front matter but is among the supported file types (per `denote-file-type'), add front matter at the top of it and leave the buffer unsaved for further inspection.
+  If the file does not have front matter but is among the supported file types (per `denote-file-type'), the `denote-rename-file' adds front matter to the top of it and leaves the buffer unsaved for further inspection.
+It actually saves the buffer if `denote-rename-no-confirm' is non-nil ([Front matter]).

-  For the front matter of each file type, refer to the variables:

-  • `denote-org-front-matter'
-  • `denote-text-front-matter'
-  • `denote-toml-front-matter'
-  • `denote-yaml-front-matter'

-  This command is intended to (i) rename existing Denote notes while updating their title and keywords in the front matter, (ii) convert existing supported file types to Denote notes, and (ii) rename non-note files (e.g. PDF) that can benefit from Denote’s file-naming scheme.
+  This command is intended to (i) rename Denote files, (ii) convert existing supported file types to Denote notes, and (ii) rename non-note files (e.g. `PDF') that can benefit from Denote’s file-naming scheme.

+  For a version of this command that works with multiple files one-by-one, use `denote-dired-rename-files' ([Rename multiple files interactively]).

 [Rename multiple files interactively] See section 4.3

+[The `denote-prompts' option] See section 3.1.1

+[The `denote-rename-no-confirm' option] See section 4.1.1

 [Front matter] See section 6

-[The `denote-rename-no-confirm' option] See section 4.1.1

 4.1.1 The `denote-rename-no-confirm' option ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  The user option `denote-rename-no-confirm' makes all commands that rename files not prompt for confirmation and save buffers outright ([Renaming files]).

+  This affects the behaviour of the commands `denote-rename-file', `denote-dired-rename-files', `denote-rename-file-using-front-matter', `denote-dired-rename-marked-files-with-keywords', `denote-dired-rename-marked-files-using-front-matter', `denote-keywords-add', `denote-keywords-remove', and any other command that builds on top of them.
-  The default behaviour of the `denote-rename-file' command is to ask for an affirmative answer as a final step before changing the file name and, where relevant, inserting or updating the corresponding front matter ([Rename a single file]).

-  Remember that `denote-rename-file' does not save the underlying buffer it modifies.
-It leaves it unsaved so that the user can review what happened, such as by invoking the command `diff-buffer-with-file'.
+  The default behaviour of the `denote-rename-file' command (and others like it) is to ask for an affirmative answer as a final step before changing the file name and, where relevant, inserting or updating the corresponding front matter.
+It also does not save the affected file’s buffer to let the user inspect and confirm the changes (such as by invoking the command `diff-buffer-with-file').

+  With this user option bound to a non-nil value, buffers are saved as well.
+The assumption is that the user who opts in to this feature is familiar with the `denote-rename-file' (or related) operation and knows it is reliable.

-  Specialised commands that build on top of `denote-rename-file' may internally bind this user option to a non-nil value in order to perform their operation (e.g. `denote-dired-rename-files' goes through each marked Dired file, prompting for the information to use, but carries out the renaming without asking for confirmation (buffers remain unsaved)).
+  Specialised commands that build on top of `denote-rename-file' (or related) may internally bind this user option to a non-nil value in order to perform their operation (e.g. `denote-dired-rename-files' goes through each marked Dired file, prompting for the information to use, but carries out the renaming without asking for confirmation ([Rename multiple files interactively])).

+[Renaming files] See section 4

-[Rename a single file] See section 4.1
+[Rename multiple files interactively] See section 4.3

 4.2 Rename a single file based on its front matter